snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/index.md

   </TabItem>
 </Tabs>

-You can know more about the `TrackerConfiguration` properties [here](https://docs.snowplow.io/snowplow-android-tracker/classcom_1_1snowplowanalytics_1_1snowplow_1_1configuration_1_1_tracker_configuration.html).

 ## Manually-tracked events

 The tracker provides classes for tracking different types of events.
-The events are divided in two groups: canonical events and self-describing events.
+The events are divided into two groups: canonical events and self-describing events.
 <!-- You can read more about the difference between the two [here](TODO) -->

 ### Creating a Structured event

-Our philosophy in creating Snowplow is that users should capture important consumer interactions and design suitable data structures for this data capture.
+Our philosophy in creating Snowplow is that users should design suitable data structures customised for their own consumer interactions data capture.
 You can read more about that philosophy [here](https://docs.snowplow.io/docs/understanding-tracking-design/).
-Using `trackSelfDescribingEvent` captures these interactions with custom schemas, as described above.

 However, as part of a Snowplow implementation there may be interactions where custom Self Describing events are perhaps too complex or unwarranted.
 They are then candidates to track using `Structured`, if none of the other event-specific methods outlined below are appropriate.